 But don’t be fooled.
 Use this knowledge to thwart their efforts and protect yourself:

-- Never give out passwords, account numbers, log-in credentials, your birthdate, social security number or other personal information requested by people contacting you.
+- Never give out passwords, account numbers, log-in credentials, your birthdate, your full social security number or other personal information requested by people contacting you unexpectedly.

 - Your bank also won’t call, text or email you asking you to change your PIN on the spot.

 - Identity thieves may use tidbits of information they’ve learned about you to gain your trust and get you to provide more information.
 Don’t fall for it.